-The evaluation team has identified the following key objectives for evaluation research for program year 2018:
+The evaluation team has identified the following key objectives for evaluation research for program vear 2018:

 - 1. What are the program's verified gross savings? - 2.
 What are the program's verified net savings? - 3.
-What caused gross realization rate (RR) adjustments and what corrective actions are recommended? - 4.
-What updates (if any) are recommended for the Illinois Technical Reference Manual (TRM)?
+What caused gross realization rate (RR) adjustments and what corrective actions are recommended?